Open in Colab: https://colab.research.google.com/github/casangi/graph_viper/blob/master/docs/graph_building_tutorial.ipynb

 GraphVIPER Tutorial

-This tutorial provides examples of how GraphVIPER can be used to build Dask graphs by mapping a dictionary-based container of xarray.Datasets to Dask graph nodes, followed by a reduction step.
-The dictionary of xarray.Datasets used in this tutorial is referred to as a Processing
+This tutorial provides examples of how GraphVIPER can be used to build Dask graphs by mapping a sub-selection of an xarray.DataTree to Dask graph nodes, followed by a reduction step.
+The xarray.DataTree used in this tutorial is referred to as a Processing

-functions can be thought of as a generalization of xarray.map_blocks that can be applied to more than one xarray.Dataset.
-Both map and
+thought of as a generalization of xarray.map_blocks that can be applied to a xarray.DataTree.
+We have designed GraphVIPER so that the graph creation is agnostic of any parallel processing framework: the map and

 The following types of mapping are supported: